mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

 DIMCLRE             177     Assigns colors to dimension extension lines, values like DIMCLRD

 DIMCLRT             178     Assigns colors to dimension text, values like DIMCLRD

-DIMDEC              271     Sets the number of decimal places displayed for the primary units of a dimension.
-The
-                            precision is based on the units or angle format you have selected.

 DIMDLE              46      Sets the distance the dimension line extends beyond the extension line when oblique strokes
                             are drawn instead of arrowheads.